Payal Singh

 - Automated DCA removes emotion and forgetfulness, the two reasons manual DCA fails.

-- Use a tool that finds the best route, not just one fixed venue.
+- Use a tool that routes each buy through the best available rate, not one fixed venue.

-The trade‑off to watch
+The trade‑off to watch: gas

-The other thing: don't lock yourself into one venue.
-Rates and liquidity shift, and a fixed pool isn't always the best price on the day your buy fires.
 This is where I lean on Blazpay.
-It handles recurring DCA and routes each buy through the best available rate across swaps and bridges instead of one fixed path, with the AI layer doing the route‑finding.
+It handles recurring DCA and routes each buy through the best available rate across swaps and bridges rather than one fixed path, with the AI layer doing the route‑finding so you don't have to think about it.
 If you want to set up automated DCA without babysitting it, that's at defi.blazpay.com.
+The point isn't the specific tool, it's the principle: let the automation handle both the schedule and the routing, not just the schedule.

 One rule before you walk away